crux/crux.github.io/_posts/2017-06-04-Google-Webfonts-for-my-Jekyll.md

 title: Google Web Fonts for my Jekyll Sass
 excerpt_separator: <!--end-of-excerpt-->
 ---
-I recently realized I like the `Serif/SanSerif` font settings on [Medium posts] more then the default styles of my own Jekyll blog.
+I recently realized I like the `Serif/SanSerif` font settings on [Medium posts] more then the default styles of [my own Jekyll blog].

 ```sass
 // google web fonts